 ALL Refuge gates and roads south of SD HWY 10 will remain open to all Refuge visitors and user groups, including bowhunters, through November 8th.

 *New in 2024* – Two enclosed bale blinds were recently donated to the Refuge.
 The blinds are for all Refuge deer hunters to use, but were donated in hopes to increase participation by Youth during the Refuge's 2-week Youth Deer season in September.
-One blind will be placed in the Diagonal tree area and the other on the east side near 108th Street.
+Both blinds are currently located on the east side of the Refuge, one at 106th Street and the other at 108th Street.
 The blinds cannot be reserved and can be used on a first come-first serve basis.
 A map will be posted with exact locations prior to the Youth deer season.

 Deer